 - Eukaryotic initiation factor 4A-III (ATP-dependent RNA helicase)

-2,472 similar compounds resulting from the screen became the Life Chemicals Helicase Focused Library, with the most active compounds placed at the top of the list.
-Ro5 compliance is indicated; PAINS, toxic and reactive compounds are excluded from the library.
+Almost 2,500 screening compounds of potential helicase inhibitors were selected, with the most active compounds placed at the top of the list.
+Ro5 compliance is indicated; PAINS, toxic and reactive compounds are excluded from the Library.

 - Lim SK, Othman R, Yusof R, Heh CH.
 Rational Drug Discovery of HCV Helicase Inhibitor: Improved Docking Accuracy with Multiple Seeding in AutoDock Vina and In Situ Minimization // Curr Comput Aided Drug Des.
 2017;13(2):160-169.